Muslims are blessed with Ramadan: a month filled with spiritual opportunities to seek mercy, forgiveness, and emancipation from hellfire.

-As Muslims we have the opportunity to show more mercy towards ourselves and others and gain the rewards.
+As Muslims, we have the opportunity to show more mercy to ourselves and others and gain the rewards.

 As a matter of fact, mercy manifests itself through our humanity in many ways, and all of this can be achieved by cultivating a Ramadan filled with implementing mercy in our daily lives.